-I don’t want this to sound like a resume, but I believe that credentials, training and experience helps qualify characteristics in a well prepared guide.
+I don’t want this to sound like a resume, but I believe that credentials, training, and experience help qualify characteristics in a well-prepared guide.
 So, here are just a few of mine.

-I hold a 100 ton Masters Coast Guard license and am a State of Alaska certified guide and Naturalist also a licensed State of Alaska Fishing Guide.
-I am a State Safe Boating instructor and Alaska Marine Safety Education Association instructor as well as a State Certified Alaska Host and Cultural Host.
-I have a long history of wilderness emergency medical training and have been and EMT 2 and Firefighter locally.
+I hold a 100 ton Masters Coast Guard license and am a State of Alaska certified guide and naturalist also a licensed State of Alaska fishing guide.
+I am a State Safe boating instructor and Alaska Marine Safety Education Association instructor as well as a State Certified Alaska host, National certified interpretive guide, cultural host.
+I have a long history of wilderness emergency medical training and have been an EMT 2 and firefighter locally.

 More than anything else, I love playing outside… Camping, kayaking, fishing, hunting, climbing, diving, and hiking.
-If you spend a day with me in the wilderness I hope you will benefit from my extensive training and 27 years as a full time professional guide, but more than that, I hope you will catch my contagious sense of play and my enthusiasm for nature.
+If you spend a day with me in the wilderness I hope you will benefit from my extensive training and 32 years as a full-time professional guide, but more than that, I hope you will catch my contagious sense of play and my enthusiasm for nature.

-I came from a small farming community in Northwest Ohio where I worked in the family grocery store, spending all of my spare time fishing and hunting.
+I grew up in a small farming community in Northwest Ohio where I worked in the family grocery store, spending all of my spare time fishing and hunting.
 My very first boat was a small, 8-foot, flat bottom boat that I pulled on a trailer behind our riding lawn mower.
 I wasn’t old enough to drive, but that didn’t stop me from getting out on the water!
 While I was growing up, my Dad, who served in the Coast Guard, shared many exciting stories of his adventures that really inspired my career choice.
 I joined the Coast Guard after High School wanting to pursue the adrenaline and satisfaction of helping others and being part of a team.
 My love for the water and being on boats was an everyday occurrence that I continue to this day.
-In 2004 after 17 years of honorable service performing search and rescue missions, port security details and training others.
-While in the military my family and I moved nine times when duty called, but my last move was to Alaska, then I knew I was home.
-There I retired and started a new chapter of my life.
+The Coast Guard was also able to provide me with some spectacular fishing locations that ranged from the Great Lakes, Florida Keys, and eventually up to Alaska.
+While in the military my family and I moved nine times when duty called, but my last move was to Alaska in 2002, then I knew I was home.
+In 2004 after 17 years of honorable service performing search and rescue, port security missions, and training others, I retired and started a new chapter of my life.

 With my love for fishing and the outdoors combined with my many years at sea, the transition to becoming a fishing guide was natural.
-I was fortunate enough to have a family with a fishing and many new friends that were eager to help me learn the ins and outs of fishing in Alaska.
-In 2005 I began my first season as a full time guide and captain and now 11 years later, I enjoy fishing and being on the water even more.
+I was fortunate enough to have a family with a vast fishing background and many new friends that were eager to help me learn the ins and outs of fishing in Alaska.
+In 2005 I began my first season as a full-time guide and captain and now 11 years later, I enjoy fishing and being on the water even more.

 I have worked in the outdoor industry for 30 years, spattered through that time I have also worked in the hospitality industry.
 The combination has proved to be perfect for my job at Alaska Charters & Adventures as an administrative and reservation specialist.